 The building work that could be undertaken under this provision would only be the building work necessary to remove the immediate problem, and not the completion of other building work.

 A further requirement for people undertaking urgent building work is for a certificate of acceptance application to be made as soon as practicable after completion of the urgent building work.

 If you did not ask the Council to inspect your consented work you cannot get a certificate of acceptance instead.
 A certificate of acceptance cannot be issued where there was a valid building consent for the work.

 To obtain a code compliance certificate you will need to obtain evidence that the building work complies with the building consent, even though the Council has not seen it.

 To apply for a certificate of acceptance you will need the following:

-Online: applying online will save you the cost of scanning fees, allow you to track your certificate of acceptance consent application and will reduce application processing time.
+Applying online will save you the cost of scanning fees, allow you to track your certificate of acceptance consent application and will reduce application processing time.
 Visit Online Services(external link) for further information.

-Post: post your application to us at Building Consenting, PO Box 73013, Christchurch 8154.
+Post your application to us at Building Consenting, PO Box 73013, Christchurch 8154.

-Drop off: deliver your application to the Council office at 53 Hereford Street, Christchurch.
+Deliver your application to the Council office at 53 Hereford Street, Christchurch.

 Certificates of acceptance are more complex and time-consuming than building consent and are usually significantly more expensive than the equivalent building consent.